 1. Lower the temperature by 25°F.

 Because heating and cooking is so efficient in a convection oven, you usually don't need quite as high a temperature to get the same results.
 A good rule of thumb is to set the oven to about 25°F below the recommended temperature of your recipe.

 2. Check food frequently toward the end of cooking.

 Also thanks to all this efficiency, your foods will usually cook a little more quickly than usual.
 Check on your food halfway through the recommended cooking time to gauge how quickly cooking seems to be coming along, and then check more frequently near the end of cooking.
 Go by how your food looks and smells to tell when it's done, rather than by the timer.
 As you get used to baking with the convection setting, you'll get a better feel for how quickly certain things cook and can feel more confident predicting the timing.

 3. Don't crowd the oven.

-Since convection relies on air being able to circulate, be careful of overcrowding the oven and blocking the flow of air.
+Because convection relies on air being able to circulate, be careful of overcrowding the oven and blocking the flow of air.
 The food will still cook, but the cooking will be less efficient and you'll lose the advantage of the convection setting.
 It's fine to bake on multiple racks, but try not to fill the racks wall-to-wall.

 4. Use low-sided baking sheets and roasting pans.